 Chester, PA 19022

-Step Seven: Monitor your credit reports.
-At a minimum, order your credit reports from AnnualCreditReport.com, and use a credit monitoring tool (our Credit Report Card is free and is a good way to keep tabs on things).
+At a minimum, you can order your credit reports for free once a year, and use a credit monitoring tool (our Credit Report Card gives you two free credit scores and is a good way to keep tabs on things).
 If you monitor your credit reports and scores closely, you’ll be alerted quickly to any problems.
 Credit reporting agencies are not supposed to reinsert items that were deleted as the result of a dispute without notifying you first, but it can happen.

 For more Credit 101, check out these posts: